What is Management? Definitions

 1. Continuous and never ending process

 Management is a Process.
 It includes four main functions, viz., Planning, Organising, Directing and Controlling.
 The manager has to Plan and Organise all the activities.
 He had to give proper Directions to his subordinates.
 He also has to Control all the activities.
 The manager has to perform these functions continuously.
-Therefore, management is a continuous and never ending process.
+Therefore, management is a continuous and never-ending process.

 2. Getting things done through people

 The managers do not do the work themselves.
 They get the work done through the workers.
 The workers should not be treated like slaves.
 They should not be tricked, threatened or forced to do the work.
-A favourable work environment should be created and maintained.
+A favorable work environment should be created and maintained.

 3. Result oriented science and art